Alternating-Tread Ladder Stairs

-On p.
-71 of the Houses 2000 issue ( #131), there’s a photograph of an alternating-tread ladder stair.
-Can you tell me how to lay out and build that type of ladder stair?
+Q: On p.
+71 of the 2000 HOUSES issue of Fine Homebuilding (#131), there’s a photograph of an alternating-tread, ladder-style stair.
+Can you tell me how to lay out and build that type of staircase?

 Steve Mann, San Luis Obispo, CA